ClinicalBench: Can LLMs Beat Traditional ML Models in Clinical Prediction?: Abstract

 \section{Abstract}

 Large Language Models (LLMs) hold great promise to revolutionize current clinical systems for their superior capacities on medical text processing tasks and medical licensing exams.
 Meanwhile, traditional ML models such as SVM and XGBoost have still been mainly adopted in clinical prediction tasks.
-An emerging question is \textit{Can LLMs beat traditional ML models in clinical prediction?} Thus, we build a new benchmark {\cb} to comprehensively study the clinical predictive modeling capacities of both general-purpose and medical LLMs, and compare them with traditional ML models. {\cb} embraces three common clinical prediction tasks, two databases, 14 general-purpose LLMs, 8 medical LLMs, and 11 traditional ML models.
+An emerging question is: \textit{Can LLMs beat traditional ML models in clinical prediction?} Thus, we build a new benchmark {\cb} to comprehensively study the clinical predictive modeling capacities of both general-purpose and medical LLMs, and compare them with traditional ML models. {\cb} embraces three common clinical prediction tasks, two databases, 14 general-purpose LLMs, 8 medical LLMs, and 11 traditional ML models.
 Through extensive empirical investigation, we discover that \textbf{both general-purpose and medical LLMs, even with different model scales, diverse prompting or fine-tuning strategies, still cannot beat traditional ML models in clinical prediction yet}, shedding light on their potential deficiency in clinical reasoning and decision-making.
 We call for caution when practitioners adopt LLMs in clinical applications. {\cb} can be utilized to bridge the gap between LLMs' development for healthcare and real-world clinical practice.
+Extended version with a more detailed appendix: \url{https://arxiv.org/abs/2411.06469}.
+Project website: \url{https://clinicalbench.github.io/}.
+The code: \url{https://github.com/canyuchen/ClinicalBench}.